Phosphoric Acid Derivatives Group - information sheet

 Risk assessment outcomes

-- The risk to human health from oleyl phosphate was also determined to be low, based upon the information presented in the screening assessment.
+- The risk to human health from oleyl phosphate was also determined to be low, based on the information presented in the assessment.

 - Based upon the outcome of the ERC Approach, these 3 substances are considered unlikely to be causing ecological harm.

-- The Government concluded that trixylyl phosphate, oleyl phosphate, and CAS RN 119345-01-6 are not harmful to human health at levels of exposure considered in the assessment, and that these 3 substances are not entering the environment at levels that are harmful to the environment.
+- The Government concluded that trixylyl phosphate, oleyl phosphate, and CAS RN 119345-01-6 are not harmful to human health at levels of exposure considered in the assessment, and that these 3 substances are not entering the environment at levels that are harmful.

-- Although trixylyl phosphate is not considered to be harmful to human health at levels of exposure considered in the assessment, it is considered to have health effects of concern based upon its potential to cause effects on the reproductive system.
-There may be a potential risk if exposures were to increase.
+- Although trixylyl phosphate is not considered to be harmful to human health at levels of exposure considered in the assessment, it is considered to have a health effect of concern (effects on the reproductive system).
+There may be a concern if exposures were to increase.

-- Therefore, the Government published a notice of intent to apply Significant New Activity (SNAc) provisions of CEPA 1999 to trixylyl phosphate.
-This publication has a 60-day public comment period ending on February 17, 2021.
+- Therefore, the Government published an order amending the Domestic Substances List (DSL) to apply Significant New Activity (SNAc) provisions of CEPA to trixylyl phosphate on March 26, 2025.

-- The SNAc provisions would require that the Government be notified of certain proposed new activities related to trixylyl phosphate, and that the new activity be assessed for potential risks to human health and the environment before being undertaken.
+- This requires that the Government be notified of certain proposed new activities related to trixylyl phosphate, and that the new activity be assessed for potential risks to human health and the environment before being undertaken.

-- The notice outlines the proposed definition of a significant new activity in relation to trixylyl phosphate, as well as the information that would need to be provided to the Government for assessment before the new activity is undertaken.
+- The order outlines the definition of a significant new activity in relation to trixylyl phosphate, as well as the information that needs to be provided to the Government for assessment before the new activity is undertaken.

 - These substances may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+People in Canada should follow any safety warnings and directions related to the product and dispose of products responsibly.